Davis Mills Player Prop Bets for NFL Week 14 | Houston vs. Seattle 12/12/2021

 Matchup vs. Seattle

-- The Seahawks have the NFL's 31st-ranked pass defense this season, giving up 286.6 yards per game through the air.
+- The 286.6 passing yards the Seahawks yield per game makes them the NFL's 31st-ranked pass defense this season.

-- The Seahawks have given up 17 passing TDs this season (1.4 per game), ranking them sixth among NFL defenses.
+- The Seahawks have allowed 17 passing TDs this year (1.4 per game), ranking them sixth among NFL defenses.

 Recent Performances

-- He also tacked on 11 yards on two carries, averaging 5.5 yards per carry without a touchdown.
+- He also carried the ball two times for 11 yards, averaging 5.5 yards per attempt on the ground.

-- Mills has 49 passing yards (16.3 ypg), completing 42.9% of his passes and collecting zero touchdown passes and zero interceptions over his last three games.
+- Mills has passed for 49 yards while completing 42.9% of his throws (6-of-14), with zero touchdowns and zero interceptions (16.3 yards per game) over his last three outings.

 Mills' Houston Teammates